jenineharris/academic-hive-2021/README.md

   <li> Click the **download R** link on the <a href = "https://www.r-project.org">R Project for Statistical Computing</a> website
   <li> Choose one of the options from the <a href = "https://cran.r-project.org/mirrors.html">CRAN Mirrors</a> list (it doesn't matter which one!)
   <li> Click on the download that is appopropriate for your operating system, Linux, Mac, or Windows; if you are not given this option, go back to the CRAN Mirrors and try a different one
-  <li> Find the link for **install R for the first time** and click on it
+  <li> Find the link for <b>install R for the first time</b> and click on it
-  <li> Click on the the Download R link on the page that opens
+  <li> Click on the the <b>Download R</b> link on the page that opens
-  <li> Use the installer that downloads to install R as you would any new program
+  <li> Use the installer that downloads to install R
 </ul>

 Second, download and install R Studio:

 <ul>
   <li> Go to the R Studio <a href = "https://rstudio.com/products/rstudio/download/"> downloads page</a>
-  <li> Click on the DOWNLOAD button under the **RStudio Desktop** column on the downloads page
+  <li> Click on the DOWNLOAD button under the RStudio Desktop column on the downloads page
   <li> Choose the Download for the operating system you have and click on it
-  <li> Use the installer that downloads to install R Studio as you would any new program
+  <li> Use the installer that downloads to install R Studio
 </ul>

 ### Part 2: Learn about the features of R Studio